Design & UI

-“Out of Home” (OOH) advertising is more widely understood as billboards, transit stops, and street furniture.
-But OOH advertising is also place-based mobile advertising and digital messages that can react to the time of day and weather.
+“Out of Home” (OHH) advertising is widely understood as billboards, transit stops, and street furniture.
+But OHH advertising is also place-based mobile advertising and digital messages that can react to the time of day and weather.
 These emerging avenues were some of the customer education messages that OUTFRONT Media, one of the top three outdoor advertising companies in the country, needed a new website to convey.

 OHH was new to us, but we enjoy diving deep into new industries and absorbing information from all directions.
 While getting to know OUTFRONT Media during our initial explorations and discovery meetings, Oomph and Straightline Media were surprised to learn: